How to Grow Hydrangeas

 • To prune, cut one or two of the oldest stems down to the base to encourage branching and fullness.

-• If the plant is old, neglected, or damaged, prune all the stems down to the base.
+• If the plant is old, neglected, or damaged, prune all of the stems down to the base.
 You’ll lose the flowers for the upcoming season but also rejuvenate the plant for future years.

-• It’s best not to deadhead (remove faded blooms) on the big Mopheads; leave them over the winter and cut them back in early spring (to the first healthy pair of buds).
-It’s fine to deadhead the Lacecaps; cut down to the second pair of leaves below the flower head.
+• It’s best not to deadhead (remove faded blooms) on the big mopheads; leave them over the winter and cut them back in early spring (to the first healthy pair of buds).
+It’s fine to deadhead the lacecaps; cut down to the second pair of leaves below the flower head.

 • When growing H. macrophylla (and H. serrata) varieties in Zones 4 and 5, do not prune unless absolutely necessary, and then do so immediately after blooming.
 Otherwise, remove only the dead stems in the spring.

-Panicle (H. paniculata) and Smooth (H. arborescens) hydrangeas are pruned BEFORE flower buds are formed.
+Panicle (H. paniculata) and smooth (H. arborescens) hydrangeas are pruned BEFORE flower buds are formed.
 These varieties bloom on the current season’s stems (“new wood”).

 • Prune in the late winter when the plant is dormant.
 This means that if the buds are killed during the winter, the plant will produce new buds in the spring, which will produce blooms.